hablapps/pairstrading/PostPairsTrading.md

 > 💡 This strategy possesses financial characteristics: our **profitability remains unaffected by the broader market trends**, as our focus lies solely on the disparity between the two assets.
 It's about relative movements rather than absolute ones; we're indifferent to whether prices are rising or falling.
 This quality defines it as a **neutral market strategy**.

+As you might guess, our next task is to build the model that helps us determine whether an index is actually overpriced or underpriced.

 ## Determining how to calculate the spreads

-After this initial market assesment, we can move on to coding the sctual Pair Trading model that calculates the spreads.
+After this initial market assesment, we can move on to coding the actual Pair Trading model that calculates the spreads.
 The first approach we may try could simply be to subtract them and observe if the difference deviates significantly from zero, considering their scale difference.

 Indeed, just subtracting the prices of two assets, as in $price_y−price_x$ may not provide a clear understanding of their relationship.
 Let's illustrate this with an example: